 Recognizing their place in the global design community, and paying careful attention to the role of designers in society, students examine the ways in which design functions as a means of visual communication and as an influential force in the marketplace.
 Working together with faculty members and fellow students—though not always fellow designers—students are encouraged to explore, critique, and invent past, present, and future collaborative modes of design.

 Design is very much a living language, constantly changing and evolving to solve new problems and adapt to new situations.
-At the Roski School, students have the opportunity to investigate the future of design, both on its own, as an artistic discipline, and with other areas of study, as a means to many ends.
+At USC Roski, students have the opportunity to investigate the future of design, both on its own, as an artistic discipline, and with other areas of study, as a means to many ends.

 The objectives of the design area are, at each level of courses, to:

 - establish a common language and create a gauge for criticism

 - instill the desire and interest to experiment, investigate, and research design and design-related issues

 - introduce studio practice for the designer, technically, theoretically, and critically

 - establish excellence in practice, creation, and presentation

 - introduce the design process—brainstorming/thumbnails, comprehensive composites, etc.